QWERTYghri/ARPv3-C/info/manual-ARPv3-new.md

 **CPU Flags**
-Flags have changes, OV/SK have been added, ST has been removed
+Flags have changes, OV/SK have been added

 * OV : Overflow of any register.
 * SK : Stack overflow flag